Gender Identity & Expression

 Is Smith still a women’s college?

-Absolutely.
 In its mission and legal status, Smith is a women’s college.
-And, like other women’s colleges, Smith is a place where students are able to explore who they are in an open and respectful environment.
+Smith is also a place where students are able to explore who they are in an open and respectful environment.

 Does Smith have transgender students?